This past week, our youngest had a really rough time. Really rough.

 Offensive stuff came out of his nostrils.
 Lots of it.

 Next morning, same nose rinse.
-Same stuff came out.
-Very unpleasant–but to this mom’s eyes there was something beautiful about this yucky mess.
+The same stuff came out.
+Very unpleasant–but to this mom’s eyes, there was something beautiful about this yucky mess.
 (Amazing what bodily fluids we can handle when they are our child’s, isn’t it:-)?)

 Fever — gone.